kwiatks/climate-change-setup-oxford/README.md

 **NOTE** When you click on the link below you will be asked to fill in your IBM ID and a password.
 Do **NOT** enter your IBM ID password in the Password field - put 'pairs' (lowercase, without quotes) instead.

 - Go to http://ibm.biz/pairs-api-register
-- At the username/password prompt, enter your IBM ID (your email)
+- At the username/password prompt, enter your IBM ID.  **DO NOT** put your IBM password for password field, just type 'pairs' (lowercase, without quotes).
+Click OK
-- **DO NOT** put your IBM password for password field, just type 'pairs' (lowercase, without quotes)
+- You will see long string of characters returned (example 80889d27-e42a-4e13-8f37-4829659620cc, your text will be different to this example), save the reply to a text editor of your choice
-- You will see long string of characters returned (example 80889d27-e42a-4e13-8f37-4829659620cc, your text will be different to this example), save the reply to your text editor of choice
+- Refresh your browser to go to the same link and you should get a reply which contains your IBM ID email (example : {"_id":"pairs-**your IBM ID**","_rev":"1-c7a7500961d845a7ce0f8ea8a430295a","token":"80889d27-e42a-4e13-8f37-4829659620cc"}), this confirms you are registered to call the PAIRS APIs initerface
-- Refresh your browser to go to the same link and you should get a reply which contains your IBM ID email (example : {"_id":"pairs-**your IBM ID (ie. your email)**","_rev":"1-c7a7500961d845a7ce0f8ea8a430295a","token":"80889d27-e42a-4e13-8f37-4829659620cc"}), this confirms you are registered to call the PAIRS APIs
+- Save away the reply to a text editor of your choice

-- Save away the reply
+## 4. Datasets and Datalayers

-- You will not need to use the reply text but it will be useful to have to show IBMers that you have followed the above steps for any debug steps
+We have arranged enhanced access to some Datasets/DataLayers for this event.
+Datasets contain one or more DataLayers.
+Datasets have ID number and short names and DataLayers have the same (ID + short names).
+We are providing a spreadsheet which decribes the mapping and availability of Datasets vs DataLayers.
+We will email this spreadsheet to the technical represenatative who attend the 8-9pm session.

 ## OVERVIEW